 Some people may also need to file

-If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
+To file by mail, complete the required forms listed above and mail them along with the necessary fees to the appropriate court.
+If you or your spouse lives in the county where you lived together, you should send the forms and fees to the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
-Find the address for the Probate and Family Court for your county.
+Find the address of your Probate and Family Court.

-If you file an uncontested divorce, then you and your spouse decide how to split things up when you write your separation agreement, and the court will review the separation agreement and make sure it is fair.
+If you file an uncontested divorce, then you and your spouse decide how to split things up when you write your separation agreement, and the court will review the separation agreement and make sure it’s fair.
 If you can’t decide together how to divide your things, then the court will use a standard called “equitable division.”
-This does not mean that your things have to be divided exactly in half, but it does mean that the decision has to be fair.
+This doesn’t mean that your things have to be divided exactly in half, but it does mean that the decision has to be fair.

 Once the judge has determined that there is an irretrievable breakdown of the marriage and accepts the separation agreement, an order is entered.
 A judgment nisi is entered automatically 30 days later.